Best broker for Italian investors

 Best PAC app — now regime amministrato

-The ETF catalogue is narrower than DEGIRO’s but covers all major UCITS index funds.
+The ETF catalogue is narrower than DEGIRO’s but covers all major UCITS index funds including VWCE, CSPX, and AGGH.
 Best suited to investors setting up a recurring monthly PAC and leaving it on autopilot.
+Trade Republic also provides an Italian IBAN, which simplifies salary deposits and domestic transfers — a practical advantage over foreign brokers that require a SEPA transfer from a separate Italian bank account.

 Always verify the current regime amministrato status on Trade Republic’s official Italian website before opening an account, as this feature was recently introduced.